 As long as low levels of DT ensures the adaptation of personnel to the new communicating culture, a higher level of servitization has to be structured in order to maintain new developing communicating facilities to reflect the activity of staff.

-Finally, to succeed in DT, it has to structure activity information into a unified semantic field, then structure personnel skills due to the processing logic requirements in view of the existing semantic, then to structure digital services due to personnel skills requirements in accounting of interrelating communication, then good to structure external environments to achieve breath of agility, and finally to try to take off with all that has been structured.
+Finally, to make Digital Transformation prosperous, it should be able to structure activity information into a unified semantic field so called semantic kernel, then to structure personnel skills due to the processing logic requirements in view of elaborated semantic, then to structure digital services due to personnel skills requirements in accounting of interrelating communication, then it’s good to structure external environments to achieve breath of agility, and finally to try to take off with all that has not been yet structured.

+The work is dedicated to Pr., Dr., J.Becker, of Münster University since one of Jörg’s main statements as to what "Information Systems" is all about is "Strukturieren, strukturieren, strukturieren".

 References